christiangemesi/rfobaden-incident-manager/docs/backend/006-authentication.md

 # Authentication

 The backend API authenticates it's users via JWT.
 These JWTs have a lifetime of 30 days.
-They can be set back to the client via either HTTP cookie, or by  `Authorization`-Header set to `Bearer <jwt>`.
+They can be set back to the client either via an HTTP cookie, or by an `Authorization`-Header set to `Bearer <jwt>`.

 JWTs are managed by the `SessionController`.